Create Linux and Windows virtual machines (VMs) in seconds and reduce costs.

 Embrace consistent hybrid cloud technologies

-Extend the capacity of your data center with Azure VMs and access on-demand, high-performance computing capabilities in the cloud.
+Extend the capacity of your datacentre with Azure VMs and access on-demand, high-performance computing capabilities in the cloud.
 Develop, test, run and operate hybrid cloud applications consistently across Azure and your on-premises environment.
 Adopt simple and cost-effective cloud backup and disaster recovery solutions to avoid business interruptions.
-Meet regulatory and policy requirements for your VMs by developing in Azure and deploying on-premises with Azure Stack.Learn more Azure Stack
+Meet regulatory and policy requirements for your VMs by developing in Azure and deploying on premises with Azure Stack.Learn more Azure Stack

 Scale your infrastructure without adding complexity

-Set up highly available, centrally managed and scalable services for computationally intensive, big data and container workloads with virtual machine scale sets.
+Set up highly available, centrally managed and scalable services for computationally intensive, big data and container workloads with Virtual Machine Scale Sets.
 Reduce cost and time to reimage your VMs for your stateless applications with Ephemeral OS disks.
-Manage global replication and sharing of images at scale with Shared Image Gallery.
+Manage global replication and sharing of images at scale with shared image galleries.
 Use generation 2 VMs to improve boot and installation times.
 Get extreme computing power for your artificial intelligence (AI) and remote visualisation workloads with GPU-enabled VMs.Learn more about high-performance computing on Azure

 Enhance security and compliance

-Protect your virtual machine data while in use with Azure confidential computing.
+Protect your VMs against bootkits, rootkits and kernel-level malware with trusted launch.
+Safeguard your VM data while in use with Azure confidential computing.
 Monitor your workloads and find and fix vulnerabilities with Azure Security Center.
 Meet a broad set of international and industry-specific compliance standards, including General Data Protection Regulation (GDPR), ISO 27001, HIPAA, FedRAMP and SOC 2.
 Deploy your Azure VMs on Azure Dedicated Host, a physical server used only by your organisation.
-Take advantage of a broad range of VM SLAs: from single-instance VMs at 99.9 percent, up to 99.99 percent for VMs deployed across two or more Azure Availability Zones.Learn more about protecting your VMs
+Take advantage of a broad range of VM service-level agreements (SLAs), from single-instance VMs at 99.9 percent, up to 99.99 percent for VMs deployed across two or more Azure Availability Zones.Learn more about protecting your VMs